Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Make sure you read these titles out load wherever you happen to be reading this article.
 Your coworkers, family members, or random bystanders will thank you.

-Note that the two and three pip have neither rank nor trooper type restrictions on the faceup, in case you need to order a Phase II for fire support in a pinch.
+Note that the two and three pip have neither rank nor trooper-type restrictions on the faceup, in case you need to order a clone unit in a pinch.
 Just keep in mind you are probably giving up the card text effect for that order by doing that.
+Also, unless you’re taking Yoda, there is little reason to consider taking anything other than the standard Ambush/Push/Assault since the Republic-only generic commands are very clone-focused.

 Grroooogrrraaaawrrrrrrrrmph